-IPDC priorities and project assessment criteria have been revised and approved by the IPDC Intergovernmental Council over the years, with regard to the unique strengths of the programme and UNESCO's role in the media development landscape on the one hand, and contemporary dynamics in society on the other.
-These priorities and criteria are provided for information to project submitters prior to the formulation exercise and applied by the Secretariat in field offices and in HQ during the project submission cycle.
+IPDC priorities and project assessment criteria have been revised and approved by the IPDC Council and Bureau over the years, with regard to the unique strengths of the programme and UNESCO's role in the media development landscape on the one hand, and contemporary dynamics in society on the other.
+The Programme's priorities and criteria are provided for information to project submitters prior to the formulation exercise and applied by the Secretariat in field offices and in HQ during the project submission cycle.
 Finally, priorities and criteria are used as a reference by Bureau Members in the final approval process.